 As I wait, I have only a Blackbird for company.
-Although, I don’t think he is interested in forming any kind of lasting friendship; as I notice he is firmly fixated on the almonds I am currently eating.
+Although, I don’t think he is interested in forming any kind of lasting friendship; I notice he is firmly fixated on the almonds I am eating.

-I tell her ‘I’m also waiting for this train, but that I’m not too sure if it does or not, and that I’m not from this area.’
+I tell her: I’m also waiting for this train, but that I’m not too sure if it does or not, and that I’m not from this Oslo.

 As I round a corner, Oslo Cathedral comes into view, standing alone in isolation.
-Much of the surrounding buildings have evolved over the years, meanwhile the Cathedral has been frozen in time almost and in turn making it appear almost out of place.
+Much of the surrounding buildings have evolved over the years, while the Cathedral has been frozen in time almost and in turn making it appear almost out of place.